StratNavApp.com banner ad

 Reach out if you need help integrating AI into your business strategy.

-• Fewer than 25% got as far as setting KPIs.**
+• A few more than 25% got as far as setting KPIs.**

 I challenge these organisations to: